nhscc/problem-statements/README.md

 Past problem statements and their APIs will remain functional _forever_<sup>1</sup>, and can be used as training material for future competitions.

+Most API endpoints require authentication.
+Use our Slack bot to manage your API keys, or clone the API repository of your choice and run the API locally (it's pretty easy).

 <small><sup>1</sup> Unless
 [GitHub Actions](https://github.com/features/actions),